chiff-app/chiff-ios-core/README.md

 # ChiffCore

-A description of this package.
+This library provides the core functionality of Chiff.